-This year's conference was framed around the theme of equity and inclusion, with several sessions addressing financial literacy through this lens.
+The 2018 conference was framed around the theme of equity and inclusion, with several sessions addressing financial literacy through this lens.
 One panel discussed the unique financial literacy needs of the Latinx community and how one might take culturally sensitive approaches to addressing those needs.
 Another session, titled, "Equity, Inclusion, & Financial Empowerment," included a diverse panel of women who discussed how knowledge of issues surrounding economic disparities and inequities experienced by local communities of color can inform attempts to provide financial education.
 Financial Beginnings Oregon hoped to leave FLC attendees not only with a better grasp of their own finances and more prepared to increase financial literacy, but also with a greater appreciation, consideration, and sensitivity for the diverse needs that exist in their communities.

 Moosbrugger noted, "Being 'prepared' to bring financial literacy into a community doesn't simply mean knowing how to balance a budget and access your FICO score; it also means understanding the unique needs and barriers of the communities with whom you're working and responding to those needs in a way that is respectful and sensitive."

-Financial Beginnings Oregon Executive Director, Kate Benedict was very pleased with this year's event.
+Financial Beginnings Oregon Executive Director, Kate Benedict was very pleased with the event.
 From a highly regarded keynote delivered by Oregon State Treasurer, Tobias Read, to workshops and panels covering topics central to her team's work, Benedict was encouraged by the FLC and excited for the future.
 As Benedict explains, every time she shares with others what Financial Beginnings does, they respond by saying they wish the organization was around when they were in school.
-While Benedict is thrilled people recognize the value in what Financial Beginnings provides, she looks forward to the time when people instead day, "I learned from a personal finance workshop when I was younger, and it changed my life!"
+While Benedict is thrilled people recognize the value in what Financial Beginnings provides, she looks forward to the time when people instead say, "I learned from a personal finance workshop when I was younger, and it changed my life!"